robheyes/lifxcode/README.md

 * The LIFX Master App - this is where you discover devices
 * Various LIFX device handlers
   * LIFX Color
-  * LIFXPlus Color (does not currently include support for Infrared/Night Vision)
+  * LIFXPlus Color
   * LIFX White
   * LIFX Day and Dusk
   * LIFX Tile - dummy driver, only supports on/off
-  * LIFX Multizone - for Beam and Strip, currently only supports on/off
+  * LIFX Multizone - for Beam and Strip

 ## Installation
 ### LIFX Master App